The Keeper of Traken: Plot

-Having escaped their confinement, the Doctor and his allies seek to cause a servo-shutdown of the Source to destabilise it and disconnect Melkur from using it.
+Having escaped, the Doctor and his allies seek to shut down the Source to stop Melkur from using it.
 As Adric and Nyssa prepare to activate it, the Doctor is drawn into the statue of Melkur, finding it to be a TARDIS.
-Inside, he meets his old enemy, a horribly disfigured Master.
-The Master reveals he is on his last regeneration, and seeks to use the Source to give him a new set of regenerations, and then attempts to subdue the Doctor.
-However, at the same time, Adric and Nyssa initiate the servo-shutdown, disconnecting the Source from the Master and causing his TARDIS to malfunction.
-The Doctor escapes the Master's TARDIS, and when Melkur disappears, another Consul, Luvic, takes the throne to restabilise the Source before it completely dies.
+Inside a horribly disfigured Master.
+He reveals he is on his last regeneration, and seeks to use the Source to give him a new set of regenerations, and then attempts to subdue the Doctor.
+At the same time, Adric and Nyssa initiate the shutdown, disconnecting the Source from the Master and causing his TARDIS to malfunction.
+The Doctor escapes the Master's TARDIS, and when Melkur disappears, another Consul takes the throne to restabilise the Source before it completely dies.

 After ensuring all is well, the Doctor and Adric depart in his TARDIS.
-Later, Tremas discovers an alien longcase clock, and is transfixed to it when the Master emerges from it and merges his body with that of Tremas.
-The newly reformed Master laughs as he re-enters the clock—his TARDIS—and dematerialises, leaving Nyssa wondering where her father has gone off to.
+Later, Tremas discovers an alien longcase clock, and is transfixed to it when the Master emerges from it and merges their bodies.
+The newly reformed Master laughs as he re-enters the clock—his TARDIS—and dematerialises, leaving Nyssa wondering where her father has gone.